Personal Loan Fees Explained: Your Guide

 What it is

-A one-off fee charged when a loan is approved and set up.
-It may also be called an application, origination, or setup fee and generally covers administrative and assessment costs.
+An establishment fee is a one-off fee that may be charged when a loan is approved and set up.
+It may also be referred to as an application, origination, or setup fee.
+The fee may cover administrative or assessment costs involved in creating the loan.

 Key considerations

-- May be deducted from the loan amount or added to the balance
+- May be deducted from the loan amount or added to the loan balance

-- Interest may apply if added to the loan
+- Interest may apply if the fee is added to the loan balance

 Loan service fee (account keeping fee)